Home » Communication

 Growing Your Marriage Through Confession

-I’m sure you know saying “I love you” is very important for a strong healthy marriage, but confessing your faults to each other and saying “I’m sorry, I was wrong” should be just as important to you as saying “I love you.”
+I’m sure you know saying “I love you” is very important for a strong healthy marriage.
+But confessing your faults to each other and saying “I’m sorry, I was wrong” should be just as important to you as saying “I love you.”

 5 Reasons Why Dating is So Important